vanng822/emptygif/README.md

 ## methods

 ### emptyGif(configs)
 * `configs` Array of objects.
 Each object contain path and maxAge.
 Path can be string or RegExp. maxAge is optional.
-For Example:
+For example:

 	[{path: '/img/empty.gif', maxAge : 86400000}]